jeffThompson/Design2/Assignments/08_PrintOnDemandBook.md

 ### RESOURCES

+* Sample text (in plaintext format, ready for InDesign) from Agatha Christie's *And Then There Were None* is in the `Resources` folder (or [just click here](https://raw.githubusercontent.com/jeffThompson/Design2/master/Resources/SelectionFromAndThenThereWereNone_AgathaChristie.txt))
 * We'll use the [Blurb InDesign plugin](http://www.blurb.com/indesign-plugin) to make the design process a little easier
 * [This list](https://en.wikipedia.org/wiki/Book_design) of book elements (and [this one too](http://www.barbaradoyen.com/book-publishing/anatomy-of-a-book-the-contents))
 * More info on the [Blurb trade books](http://www.blurb.com/trade-books)